syncfusion-content/wpf-docs/wpf/DataGrid/Printing.md

 {% endhighlight %}
 {% endtabs %}

-`Scaling` options can be changed in `print preview` at runtime by selecting from scaling options drop-down in `print preview`.
+Scaling options can be changed in print preview at runtime by selecting from scaling options drop-down in print preview.

 ![Print scaling options in print preview window of WPF DataGrid](Printing_images/Printing_img4.png)

 ### Column Header on each page

-`Column headers` can be printed on each page by enabling [PrintSettings.AllowRepeatHeaders](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintSettings~AllowRepeatHeaders.html) property while printing.
+Column headers can be printed on each page by enabling [PrintSettings.AllowRepeatHeaders](http://help.syncfusion.com/cr/cref_files/wpf/Syncfusion.SfGrid.WPF~Syncfusion.UI.Xaml.Grid.PrintSettings~AllowRepeatHeaders.html) property while printing.

 {% tabs %}
 {% highlight c# %}